ckolluru/endothelial-cell-seg/README.md

 Files on the HPC can be accessed using WinSCP software.
 This software allows one to copy files to/from the cluster and edit existing files on the cluster.
 ![winscp](https://user-images.githubusercontent.com/8373968/43086116-37fa2da4-8eba-11e8-99f3-814d016258a5.PNG)

 When connected, you will see a directory listing of your laptop/PC on the left and your folder on the HPC on the right.
 You can make new folders, delete on each side.
 Drag and drop from one side to another to copy.
+Every user gets a folder on the HPC to work in (something like `/home/CaseID/`).

 ![winscp2](https://user-images.githubusercontent.com/8373968/43086524-2dc8a36e-8ebb-11e8-9834-119aa44a8388.PNG)

-Every user gets a folder on the HPC to work in (something like `/home/CaseID/`).
 Next, to run commands, you can use MobaXTerm, PuTTY or similar software to connect to the HPC (rider.case.edu), with an SSH type connection.
+MobaXTerm will look like this:

 ![mobaxterm](https://user-images.githubusercontent.com/8373968/43086282-9c48a754-8eba-11e8-9a04-4fcec3919d08.PNG)

 Enter your Case credentials to start a session.
+Ignore the torch error, you shouldn't see that.

 ![mobaxterm2](https://user-images.githubusercontent.com/8373968/43086589-5b1b3c78-8ebb-11e8-8f23-a8d44a680ecf.PNG)